KollaChandini/maven-project/README.md

 ## to build artifact
-Now clone this repo using "git clone <repo URL>" command.
+Now clone this repo using "git clone repo URL".
 Then cd into project's main directory.
 Then
 Execute the below commands:
 1. mvn validate: